mholling/nswtopo/README.markdown

     - canvas
     - vegetation
     - plantation
+    - rfs
     - holdings
     - relief
     - grid
     - declination
     - controls

 Viewing the map in Inkscape allows you to toggle individual layers on and off.
 This if helpful, for example, if you wish to view the aerial imagery superimposed against the topographic feature layers for comparison.
+However, note that Inkscape rendering is not always the best, in particular regarding the correct placement of labels.
+(This is a problem with Inkscape, not the map file!)

 ## Aerial Imagery